NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 Floating-point types can represent a much wider range of values than integer types, and can store numbers that are much larger or smaller than can be stored in an `Int`.
 Swift provides two signed floating-point number types:

   1. `Double` represents a 64-bit floating-point number.
-Use it when floating-point values must be very large or particularly precise.

   2. `Float` represents a 32-bit floating-point number.
-Use it when floating-point values do not require 64-bit precision.

 Note

 `Double` has a precision of at least 15 decimal digits, whereas the precision of `Float` can be as little as 6 decimal digits.
 The appropriate floating-point type to use depends on the nature and range of values you need to work with in your code.
+In situations where either type would be appropriate, `Double` is preferred.

 ## Type Safety and Type Inference